chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

 ![png]({{ site.baseurl }}/assets/media/PairTrade/1/output_19_5.png)

-**0386/0857:**
+['0386.HK', '0857.HK']:
 ---
 both are oil/energy SEOs, sensible with the perspective of fundamental factor.
 Now their price are exhibiting a diverging behavior.
 I am not an analyst of corporate finance but the result obviously shows that it is worth looking into their status to see if a pair trade can be established.

-**0737/80737:**
+['0737.HK', '80737.HK']:
 ---
 Non-liquid stocks with the same underlying infrastructure investment.

-**6030/6837:**
+['6030.HK', '6837.HK']:
 ---
 Both are Chinese financial stocks with enough liquidity.
 They also exhibits similar price movements in the past two years with possibly a moving drift.
 Worth looking into as well.

 __Summary:__

-A clustering method call DBSCAN with dimensionality reduction is implemented to select potential pairs for trading in HKEx, based on stocks' geometric return/ Day-over-day percentage change.
+A clustering method, DBSCAN with dimensionality reduction is implemented to select potential pairs for trading in HKEx, based on stocks' geometric return/ Day-over-day percentage change.

 For the next episode, I would look into the mean-reverting models that can be used to imply a moving/drifting mean for the spread between stocks pairs.